WeebDataHoarder/JavascriptSubtitlesOctopus/README.md

 - `subContent`: The content of the subtitle file to play.
 (Require either `subContent` or `subUrl` to be specified)
 - `workerUrl`: The URL of the worker.
 (Default: `subtitles-octopus-worker.js`)
-- `fallbackFont`: The URL of a fallback font to be used in case none can be loaded / or has special characters
+- `fallbackFont`: URL to override fallback font, for example, with a CJK one.
+Default fallback font is Liberation Sans (Optional)
+- `lazyFontLoading`: Load fonts in a lazy way.
+Requires Access-Control-Expose-Headers for Accept-Ranges, Content-Length, and Content-Encoding.
+If Content-Encoding is compressed, file will be fully fetched instead of just a HEAD request.
 - `fonts`: An array of links to the fonts used in the subtitle.
 (Optional)
 - `availableFonts`: Object with all available fonts - Key is font name in lower case, value is link: `{"arial": "/font1.ttf"}` (Optional)